rawrrudy/f1-simulator/README.md

 (p.s - im so sorry i totally forgot we had to declare this totally my fault)

-In this simulator, I used AI in some parts (frontend) because I am not that familiar with CSS and wanted to improve my UI and frontend home page.
+In this simulator, I used AI in some parts (frontend) because I am not that familiar with CSS and wanted to improve my UI and frontend home page (the team selection page I used AI to organize the cards in proper order).
 Other than that, everything is written/coded by me :)

 ## Acknowledgements